Dining on Tibet Trains - What to Eat and Drink on the Trains to Tibet

 The price of dishes in the Dinning Carriage is almost double that of normal restaurants outside.
-It is ranged from 20 to 60RMB.
-The meat dishes cost around 40 RMB, while the vegetable dishes cost around 20 RMB.
-Only cash of RMB is accepted.
+It is ranged from CNY 20 to CNY 60.
+The meat dishes cost around CNY 40, while the vegetable dishes cost around CNY 20.
+Only cash of Chinese Currency is accepted.

 Sightseeing in the Dinning Carriage

 The Dinning Carriage is a great place to spend some quiet and leisure time to enjoy the beautiful landscape passing by because it has spacious and soft seats.
 But you should come when the meal time is over and the carriage will become less crowded.
 To enjoy the cozy time in the Dinning Carriage, you have to at least order a cup of tea or other drinks from the bar in the carriage, or you will be asked to get back to your seat.

 Buy Meals from Food Trolley

 Since the seats in the Dinning Carriage are limited.
 So the attendants will push a Food Trolley through each carriage to sell Packed Food (Three Chinese dishes and rice are contained in a meal box) during the lunch and dinner time.
 The price of each Pack Food is around 20~25 RMB.
 The Foot Trolley also sells snack, fruits and drinks in other times.

 Buy Snack from the Vendors in the Train Station